michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 ## 4. AutoML

-The AutoML tool helps data scientists automate the creation of many different algorithms in a few steps, speeding up the search of better models to fit data.
-Here, 45 different models were tested on different combinations of features selection methods and machine learning algorithms.
-One interesting AutoML feature is the automatic run of *Data guardrails*, which helps on the identification of potential issues with data, such as imbalanced classes, High cardinality feature handling, and [more](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-features).
+The AutoML tool helps data scientists automate the creation of many different algorithms in a few steps, speeding up the search for better models to fit data.
+Here, 45 different models were tested on different combinations of feature selection methods and machine learning algorithms.
+One interesting AutoML feature is the automatic run of *Data guardrails*, which helps in the identification of potential issues with data, such as imbalanced classes, High cardinality feature handling, and [more](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-features).

+Before triggering the AutoML training process, we must specify in the configuration what should be done.
+The parameters below were used:

+* experiment_timeout_minutes - The maximum time spent on the training.
+Since there is a cost to use the AutoML on azure, 30 minutes is an acceptable time to get some trained models based on the size of our dataset

+* task - The kind of supervised learning problem we are trying to solve.
+Since we want to classify customer in two groups, *classification* is chosen

+* primary_metric - The specific metric for the problem.
+Here, *accuracy* is used.
+However, I believe it is not the right choice for this problem, as the dataset is highly imbalanced.
+Other metrics would be preferable in this scenario, such as *precision* and *f1-score* for example

+* training_data - The portion of the information we are going to use to *train* our model, or "teach it" how to correctly classify the instances

+* label_column_name - labels of each example

+* n_cross_validation - Number of folds used to train the model.
+As we need to find the best model, we use a validation set to compare the scores of each model

 In order to obtain the best result, a 5-fold cross-validation was performed, and the winning model was the Voting Ensemble with Sparse Normalizer feature selection (the ensemble is a XGBoost algorithm).